4. Law and legislation

 The following laws are relevant to the field of cultural heritage:

-- the Act on the change of some Laws Defining the Competencies of the National Administration Bodies, 24 July, 1998; and
+- the Act on the change of some Laws Defining the Competencies of the National Administration Bodies, 24 July 1998;

 There are no detailed legal regulations for theatre, dance, opera, music theatre, music, circus, street arts.